charredUtensil/groundhog/src/core/architects/README.md

 ## Bidding

-Architects must implement at least one of the `caveBid`, `hallBid`, or `spawnBid` methods, which return a number or a falsy value representing the "bid" to use this architect for a given plan.
+Architects must implement at least one of the `caveBid`, `hallBid`, or `anchorBid` methods, which return a number or a falsy value representing the "bid" to use this architect for a given plan.
 These methods must ensure the plan is suitable for the architect.
 Consider checking any of these which apply:

 - The fluid type, and the fluid types of any intersecting plans.
-- The distance from spawn.
+- The distance from the anchor.
 - The biome.
 - If the architect relies on the presence of monsters or slugs, that those are enabled.
 - Whether the architect has been used in the level already.